 The use of TENS to relieve pain of labor and vaginal delivery is considered investigational.

-The use of TENS for the treatment of dementia is considered investigational.
+The use of TENS for any other condition, including but not limited to the treatment of dementia and prevention of migraine headaches, is considered investigational.

 Sympathetic Therapy, which is delivered using the Dynatron STS and Dynatron STS Rx device, is considered investigational.